PuzzleRender/PuzzleRender/backend/database/db-scripts/README.md

-This file contains scrips that connect to our database and perform CRUD operations.
+<p align="center">This file contains scrips that connect to our database and perform CRUD operations.</p>